 Key responsibilities for a Club Treasurer normally included:

-- Managing club finances by receiving income and paying bills via appropriate use of bank accounts
+- Receiving income and paying bills via appropriate use of bank accounts

 - Keeping proper records of money coming into and out of the club

 - Arranging for the club accounts to be checked and certified annually by a competent independent examiner and presenting these to the club AGM